C-D-Lewis/fabricate.js/README.md

 #### `.buildKey()`

-When state keys cannot be known in advance (such as with lists of components representing variable data from an API) when using the `strict` option, the `buildKey()` helper can be used to construct state keys in a predictable way.
+When state keys cannot be known in advance (such as with lists of components representing variable data from an API), the `buildKey()` helper can be used to construct state keys in a predictable way, allowing them for state updates.
-Keys made this way are allowed by the `strict` mode.

 > As much specificity can be used as required, just use more parameters.